 We were prompted to write this after reading a Reddit thread in r/sales where a user asked if he should get a CRM system himself after his boss refused to purchase one for their company.

 Can’t be bothered reading the whole article?
 Here’s the summary:

 Yes, you should get a CRM!

-But here’s the long answer and it’s worth a bit of your time.
+But here is the long answer, and it’s worth a bit of your time.

 Fellow Redditors replied to the original poster with these quotes:

 “To be honest – I’d rather buy it myself and keep the data.”